 While the precise causes of evolutionary brain enlargement remain unclear, many hypotheses revolve around enhanced cognitive flexibility (Lefebvre et al., 2004; Sol et al., 2005; Krubitzer, 2009; Sol, 2009).
 Organisms may evolve larger brain size as an adaptation to more efficiently solve novel problems and thus flexibly respond to changes in their dietary niche (Broadhurst et al., 1998; Carmody and Wrangham, 2010) or to navigate complex social networks (Dunbar, 1998; Shultz and Dunbar, 2007, 2010).
 Large-scale changes in climate have also been proposed as a driver of brain evolution.
 However, which aspects of climatic change are most significant for brain evolution is a matter of ongoing debate, particularly in the field of human origins (Behrensmeyer, 2006; Faith and Behrensmeyer, 2013).
 Trend-based hypotheses implicate long-term directional changes in aspects of the climate, such as temperature and/or aridity as the primary drivers of evolution (e.g. savannah hypothesis, aridity hypothesis, and aspects of turnover pulse hypothesis) (Vrba, 1994; deMenocal, 2004; Domínguez-Rodrigo, 2014).
 Alternatively, variability-based hypotheses implicate increasingly severe climatic fluctuations (e.g. variability selection hypothesis, variability pulse hypothesis)(Potts, 1996, 1998a; Bobe et al., 2002; Trauth et al., 2007, 2010, Maslin et al., 2014, 2015).
-More specifically, variability-based hypotheses posit that increases in the amplitude and periodicity of global environmental fluctuations may influence some species to become more versatile and thus to more effectively adapt to rapidly changing environments.
-In this scenario, hominins responded to this increased demand for versatility by evolving larger brains capable of enhanced behavioral plasticity (Potts, 2012).
+More specifically, variability-based hypotheses posit that increases in the amplitude and periodicity of global environmental fluctuations may induce extinction, migration, and in some instances, influence some species to become more versatile and thus to more effectively adapt to rapidly changing environments.
+According to this third scenario, hominins responded to an increased demand for versatility by evolving larger brains capable of enhanced behavioral plasticity (Potts, 2012).
 Lastly, some have suggested the rapidity at which climate change occurs may be a catalyst of evolution, here referred to as rate-based hypotheses (e.g. turnover pulse hypothesis) (Vrba, 1993, 1995, 1996).

 While often conceptualized as mutually exclusive, there is in fact considerable overlap among these hypotheses.
 Changes in trend, variability, and rate are highly interactive aspects of the global climate that can in turn have complex downstream effects on environment at the level of continents, regions, local habitats, and communities of organisms (Zachos et al., 2001; Maslin and Christensen, 2007).
 Therefore, it seems more appropriate to test these hypotheses within a single comprehensive model.

 While there have been numerous claims of a relationship between hominin brain size and climate (Vrba, 1994, 1995, 1996, Potts, 1998b, 2012; Shultz and Maslin, 2013; Maslin et al., 2015) only a few studies have attempted to statistically test this relationship.
 Ash & Gallup (2007) examined the relationship between brain evolution and climate, finding that both global cooling trends and global temperature variability significantly correlated with increasing hominin cranial capacity (CC) (n=109 specimens) over the last 2 Ma.
 In a subsequent multivariate analysis of the Ash & Gallup (2007) dataset, Bailey & Geary (2009) found that climatic trends towards global cooling and increased variability as well as other predictors of CC (e.g. estimated population density, parasitic load) predicted hominin CC.
+Despite these efforts the conclusions that can be drawn from these studies have some notable limitations.
+First, they did not include measures of the rate or speed of climatic change as factors that might also be associated with brain size evolution.
+Second, and perhaps more importantly, they did not account for the confounding effects of temporal autocorrelation in time-series data (such as brain size change over time vs. climatic change over time), leaving open the possibility that previous associations between hominin brain size and climate are spurious.
+Fortunately, there is a wide body of research devoted towards accounting for such statistical complications.